godotengine/godot-docs/community/contributing/ways_to_contribute.rst

    user donations for many things.
-Apart from usual expenses such as hosting costs or promotional material on events, we also use donation money to acquire hardware when necessary (e.g. we used donation money to buy a Macbook Pro to implement Retina/HiDPI support and various other macOS-related features).
+Apart from usual expenses such as hosting costs or promotional material on events, we also use donation money to acquire hardware when necessary (e.g. we used donation money to buy a MacBook Pro to implement Retina/HiDPI support and various other macOS-related features).
    Most importantly, we also used donation money to hire core developers so they can work full-time on the engine.
 Even with a low